openedx/openedx-filters/docs/concepts/openedx-filters.rst

 Workflow
 ~~~~~~~~

-The workflow of triggering an Open edX Filter in an application with N pipeline steps configured is as follows:

 #.
 An application component (caller) invokes the filter during its execution by calling the ``run_filter`` method implemented by its :term:`filter definition<Filter Definition>`.

 #.
 The caller passes the input data to the filter through the ``run_filter`` method, this data are in-memory platform objects that the filter will process.